nori-parelius/Sentinel2Intro2024/README.md

 The presentation includes a demo of how to download Sentinel 2 data using the Copernicus Browser, visualise the data and calculate the NDVI index.

 If you are a participant in that course, as a pre-homework, I would like you to read this README.md before the class.
+This will be a hands-on class where we will try to use Sentinel 2 data and do something with them, so please, bring your laptop, if possible.

 ## How to create a Copernicus Data Space account